m-szczepanski/m-szczepanski/README.md

 ## 🧑‍🎓 I'm a BE postgraduate (Bachelor's in engineering) who is looking for his first serious job 💻

-- 🔭 I am currently developing my skills with .Net
+- 🔭 I am currently developing my skills in .Net technology
 - 🌱 I’m currently learning how to write good unit and integration tests
 - 🔮 Future plans: create a proper portfolio page, develop a financial application, learn React/Angular and deepen my programming skills.